Summer Engineering Research Program (SERP)

 We also know that you may want to have time to explore Germany (and perhaps neighboring countries) on your own during the weekends so we leave ample free time for you as well!

 I had a fun week when I got here.
-The homing, the visits to other places are all awesome to get the first impression of Germany.
+The visits to Hannover and other places are all awesome to get the first impression of Germany.

 Dongwei Bai, Purdue University